hbeale/treehouse-shell-novice/_episodes/03-create.md

 > ## Two ways of doing the same thing
 > Using the shell to create a directory is no different than using a file explorer.
-> If you open the current directory using your operating system's graphical file explorer,
+> If you ran these commands on your own computer rather than a server, you could open the current directory using your operating system's graphical file explorer,
 > the `thesis` directory will appear there too.
 > While the shell and the file explorer are two different ways of interacting with the files,
 > the files and directories themselves are the same.